 Typically, DM occurs around the eight to the ninth year in the life of larger breeds of dogs whereas smaller breeds may have an even later onset of DM (around year eleven).

 That is to say that a designation of “at-risk” is not a death sentence.
 The dog still has a lot of good years in front of him/her before DM comes about – if it even does.
-According to Feliz pets dogs are at a higher risk of suffering from DM than any other pet.
+Dogs are at a higher risk of suffering from DM than any other pet.

 Anyway, you can catch the onset of DM by observing for the following signs: